utap2/utap2/docs/rst/installation.rst

 Test UTAP
 =========

-Run MARS-Seq pipline with example data
+Run MARS-Seq pipeline with example data
 --------------------------------------
 For testing UTAP, You can download fastq files and test files for MARS-Seq pipeline folder using your browser or via ftp as noted below.
 ::